 Dr. Ku is a Senior Lecturer in the Department of Decision Sciences and Managerial Economics of The Chinese University of Hong Kong (CUHK) Business School.
 He is also the Assistant Dean of Undergraduate Studies, the Director of the Integrated BBA Programme, and the Associate Director of the Programme for Economic Education at the Economic Research Centre of the Hong Kong Institute of Asia-Pacific Studies.

 Underlying all these titles, however, is a passionate educator on a mission.
-“My teaching philosophy is to cultivate socially responsible leaders in the age of innovation, who not only possess strong business skills but are also passionate about making a difference in societies and communities.
-That’s why my classes always focus on Tech & Innovation and Social Good.”
+“My teaching philosophy is to cultivate socially responsible leaders in the age of innovation, who not only possess strong business skills but are also passionate about making a difference in society.
+Tech and innovation as well as social good are two inseparable bases of all my classes.”

-To help students contextualise abstract theory and apply knowledge to real-world situations, Dr. Ku likes to adopt a case-based approach that emphasises “learning by doing”.
+In order to help students contextualise abstract theory and translate them into practical knowledge, Dr. Ku adopts a case-based approach that emphasises “learning by doing”.

-Yet, with classes moving online during the pandemic, continually offering this experience to students necessitated teaching innovation.
-In this regard, Dr. Ku found that online learning, while constraining at times, has also opened up novel opportunities for teachers and students.
-“It’s much easier for us to invite guest speakers, and students, to our virtual classroom, not only from Hong Kong but from all over the world.”
-For example, in the course Responsible Business, Dr. Ku invited professors from Taiwan, Japan, Poland and the UK to lecture on responsible business and social enterprise using cases in their own regions; unsurprisingly, the results exceeded expectations.
+The pandemic has put teaching innovation to the test.
+Despite its constraints, Dr. Ku shared that online learning has in fact opened up novel possibilities.
+“It became an opportune time for us to invite guest speakers and students, not only from Hong Kong but from all over the world to our virtual classroom.”
+For example, in the course Responsible Business, Dr. Ku invited professors from Taiwan, Japan, Poland and the UK to lecture using cases in their own regions.
+Unsurprisingly, the results went beyond expectations.

 Joined by speakers from Taiwan, Japan, Poland and the UK, Dr. Fred Ku and students from CUHK and National Chiayi University had a virtual symposium on responsible business.

-“The professors wrote the cases specifically for this course, and students were able to learn a lot more about the practices and problems of responsible businesses in different places.”
-As the class was carried out in collaboration with National Chiayi University, Taiwanese students also joined the classes and interacted with the students in Hong Kong through class discussions and online activities.
-“Many students found the experience illuminating and broadened their horizons on a global level.
-We will thus explore the potentials of this approach further.”
+“Students were able to learn about the practices and challenges of responsible businesses in different geographies.”
+In collaboration with National Chiayi University, the class was attended by students in both Taiwan and Hong Kong.
+“Many students found the experience illuminating.
+Interacting with students from different backgrounds, even virtually, has broadened their horizons on a global level.
+We will explore the potential of this approach further.”

 In one project, BESGO partnered with Social Venture Hong Kong and organised a “Bootcamp for Talents of Social Innovation”.
-Students visited local communities and social enterprises in Sham Shui Po and Kwai Tsing to gain deeper insights into the issues and challenges faced by locals.
-They also took part in workshops to brainstorm ways in which businesses could contribute to social good while maintaining reasonable financial returns.
+Students visited local communities and social enterprises in Sham Shui Po and Kwai Tsing to gain insights into the issues and challenges faced by locals.
+They also took part in workshops to brainstorm business solutions which contribute to social good while achieving reasonable financial returns.

 In another project, students undertook a CSV Consultancy Project with the K11 Art Mall.
 They designed and implemented the promotional plan for the digital fitness exhibition of Brainrental, a Hong Kong-based creative trio, at the mall.